demattox/glyBERT/utils/README.md

 # glyBERT scripts

-All scripts and programs used to perform this analysis
+Scripts and programs used collect & prepare data, as well as interpret and visualize results.

 ---
 ## Installation instructions